 Most plant foods are deficient in one or more essential amino acids.
-For this reason, many plant sources of protein can be combined together as complementary proteins.
+For this reason, you can combine together many plant sources of protein as complementary proteins.
 Together, they can make up for the shortcomings of each other and supply adequate amounts of all 9 essential amino acids.
 The great thing is, these complementary proteins do not have to be eaten at the same time, just preferably over the course of the same day.

 Complementary protein examples include combining a grain like rice, corn, or wheat with a legume like peas, beans, or lentils.
 Seeds and legumes can work together as well, or grains and milk products.